FUNCTIONS WITH MULTIPLE VARIABLES B

 Teaching methods: classroom lectures and classroom exercises

-Methods of assessment: the examination consists of a written test and an oral test.
+Assessment method: the exam consists of a written test and an oral test.